-OpenNDS is a DNS service provided by the Cisco which is most secure and reliable.
+OpenNDS is a DNS service provided by Cisco which is most secure and reliable.
 It improves the performance and blocks all the phishing sites.
-Commercial plan include the feature of viewing the history of your 1 year Internet browsing and restrict access to some specific websites.
+Commercial plans include a feature to view the history of your 1 year Internet browsing and restrict access to specific websites.
 This feature is included in OpenDNS Family Shield and OpenDNS Home but the duration of locked down environment i-e to specific websites is different.
 It even works on mobile devices.

-For setting it on other devices like home router , Servers, Smart devices you can check the settings here.
+To set it up on other devices like home routers, servers and smart devices, you can check the settings here.

-The organizations can update the DNS settings in the central DHCP server which will update all clients.
-No action is needed at end devices.
+The organization can update the DNS settings on the central DHCP server which will update all clients.
+No action is needed on end devices.